hakanonal/blackjack/README.md

 ![Example Output](example_output.png)

 Addtionally we have decided to expand the scope and include the full rules of the blackjack (hard/soft totals and include double action).
-This addittional scope is curentlly under development.
 We have completed the hard/soft totals distinction in a seperate branch called [soft-total](https://github.com/hakanonal/blackjack/tree/soft-total).
 And please also note that since the q-table dimensions has been altered you can again observe the q-tables via [this](https://github.com/hakanonal/blackjack/blob/soft-total/qtable.ipynb) notebook

 If you have any contrubutions please do not hesitade to open a [new issue](https://github.com/hakanonal/blackjack/issues/new).